 If you’re driving your own vehicle the nearest cities are Delhi & Chandigarh, 491KM & 232 KM respectively.
 It will take approximately 11 hours to reach Prashar Lake from Delhi and 7 hours from Chandigarh.

 The route that you can follow is New Delhi- Chandigarh- Roopnagar – Ghanauli – Kiratpur Sahib – Bilaspur – Barmana – Sundernagar – Mandi- Bijani – Kamand – Baggi – Prashar Lake.

-Approx. Cost by Private Vehicle- 7000 INR (including fuel charges for self-driving car)
+Approx. Cost by Private Vehicle- 7000 INR (including fuel charges for a self-driving car)

 The closest airport to Mandi is the Bhuntar Airport in Kullu at around 59 km.
-From Airport you can hire a private cab to reach either Mandi or Prashar Lake.
+From the Airport, you can hire a private cab to reach either Mandi or Prashar Lake.

-Nearest Railway station is Joginder Nagar which is 71 KM away from Mandi & 87 KM from Prashar Lake.
-Although there is direct train from New Delhi, you can reach Chandigarh by train and then can hire a cab to reach Prashar Lake.
+The nearest Railway station is Joginder Nagar which is 71 KM away from Mandi & 87 KM from Prashar Lake.
+Although there is a direct train from New Delhi, you can reach Chandigarh by train and then can hire a cab to reach Prashar Lake.